ciur/papermerge/docs/source/languages.rst

     * Tamil
     * Turkish

-If you want to use other languages, you need to add them to MG_OCR_LANGUAGES list.
+If you want to use other languages, you need to include them in :ref:`MG_OCR_LANGUAGES` dictionary.

 .. note::

     How those 21 languages were chosen ?
 Well, by default, PostgreSQL 12.0 database comes with a preset of 21 dictionaries.
-You can see installed dictionaries in psql with `\dFd` command.
+You can see installed dictionaries in psql with `\\dFd` command.